 Art and Design Textiles give you learning across a variety of experiences and through various processes, tools, techniques, materials and resources to generate different kinds of evidence of working and outcomes.
 Emphasis is on an increased breadth of approach commensurate in demand with the other titles.
-The context of practice, rather than the breadth of activities and/or range of media employed, determines whether a student's work can be described as art-based, craft-based and/or design-based.
+The context of practice, rather than the breadth of activities and/or range of media employed, determines whether a student's work can be described as art and textiles based.

-Students must explore and create work associated with areas of study from at least two titles listed below.
+Students must explore and create work associated with following area of study: